OpenCyphal/pycyphal/CONTRIBUTING.rst

 (unless the aliased name starts with an underscore).
 This is partially enforced with MyPy.

-Excepting the above described case of package-level API re-export, do not import specific entities;
+Excepting the above described case of package-level API re-export, it is best to avoid importing specific entities;
 instead, import only the module itself and then use verbose references, as shown below.
-If you really need to import a specific entity, consider prefixing it with an underscore to prevent scope leakage.
 Exception applies to well-encapsulated submodules which are not part of the library API (i.e., prefixed with an underscore) -- you can import whatever you want provided that the visibility scope of the module is sufficiently narrow.

 ::

-    from pyuavcan.transport import Transport    # Avoid this. import pyuavcan.transport                   # Good.
-Use like: pyuavcan.transport.Transport
+    from pyuavcan.transport import Transport    # Avoid this if you can. import pyuavcan.transport                   # Prefer this.

 Semantic and behavioral conventions